 What you can expect when one of our opticians comes to your home to examine your eyes

-Before the optician examines your eyes they’ll ask you some questions to make sure they understand your general health, your family medical history, and any way to help with your vision.
+Before the optician examines your eyes they’ll ask you some questions to make sure they understand your general health, your family medical history, and any specific problems you’re experiencing with your vision right now.

 The optician will check the general health of your eyes before they test your vision, which will involve using several different pieces of equipment.